 We have implemented a Supply Chain Code of Conduct to address the risk of modern slavery, human trafficking and broader corporate and social responsibility perspectives.
 This Code of Conduct is in line with International Labour Organization principles and the Fair Labor Association’s Code of Conduct.
 The signature of our tier 1 suppliers to this document affirms their acceptance.

 Compliance is reviewed and verified through site visits/inspections by 4imprint’s merchandising and vendor compliance specialists.
 These visits extend to tier 1 suppliers’ domestic facilities, as well as the operations of their overseas (tier 2) manufacturers.
 A high level of trust and transparency is essential for our suppliers to allow us access into their supply chains.

-While the impact of COVID-19 has continued to present challenges in executing audits in 2021, we have managed to carry out in-person audits in certain parts of the world at times when travel has been possible.
+The lingering impact of the COVID-19 pandemic has continued to present challenges in executing supplier audits in 2022.
+We have, however, carried out in-person audits in certain parts of the world as travel has become more practical.
 For the US market we have utilised both virtual and in-person audits.